SOP vs Policy vs Procedure vs Process: What are the Key Differences?

 • Let it boil …

-Sometimes it's in verbal form, while other times, the procedure is given to you in the form of a written document or a visual flowchart.
-What makes procedure different in policy vs procedure vs process is that it's granular - it keeps changing and improving.
+What makes procedure different to an SOP is that it's granular - often a procedure will be a part of a standard operating procedure.
+Procedures will also often keep changing and improving.
 You should regularly add more steps, clarification, or new details in the procedure to make it more comprehensible.

 What is a Procedure?Typically, a procedure is a series of steps that instruct workers about each aspect of the task and help them achieve desired results.
 For instance, if you want to know the procedure for making tea, the procedure is like this:Take some milk in a bowlAdd tea powder and sugarLet it boil …From a business perspective, a procedure is a series of detailed instructions given to employees to perform certain tasks.
 Each step of a standard procedure format starts with an action that pushes the workers toward a specific goal.
 Moreover, depending on the type of audience, the procedure is given in different forms.